pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 ### Identifying Unused Error Handlers

-TypeSpec only knows, and can only reason about, errors that are specified in a `@throws` decorator.
+TypeSpec only knows, and can only reason about, errors that are specified in a `@raises` decorator.
-If an error is specified in a `@handles` decorator but not in any `@throws` decorator of all the model properties that are part of that property or operation, the TypeSpec compiler will not be able to determine whether the error is actually used.
+If an error is specified in a `@handles` decorator but not in any `@raises` decorator of all the model properties that are part of that property or operation, the TypeSpec compiler will not be able to determine whether the error is actually used.

 To help developers make that determination, the TypeSpec compiler will issue a warning when this scenario occurs.
 If the developer determines that the error _is_ thrown outside of the context of TypeSpec, they can use the standard [`# suppress` directive][suppress-directive] to suppress the warning.